 Private offer

-The current fundraise – an expansion of the previous ASA to new investors – is intended to raise the capital (£650k) to support these appointments.
-All capital secured under ASA this year will reduce the target of the Series A next year.
+The current private offer, priced at £3.37 per share (the prevailing share price from the last round) – is intended to raise the capital (£650k) to support these appointments.
+All capital secured this year will reduce the target of the Series A.

-The ASA will convert into Ordinary Shares expected to be EIS qualifying – not guaranteed.
+Investment will be into Ordinary Shares and is expected to be EIS qualifying – not guaranteed.
 Kore last issued EIS certificates in February 2025 and there have been no material changes to the nature or structure of the business since.
-The Company’s planned Series A launch would trigger the conversion of the ASAs.
 For the full capital table please see Kore’s Investor Presentation.

 Fees and structure